 At Olive Academies, we aim to provide all pupils with the best possible standards of education.
 We want our academies to be the place where our young people can thrive, learn and achieve their best.
 We offer flexible, personalised programmes and a wide range of positive experiences, so that young people can develop the confidence to believe in themselves and make positive choices for their futures.

-You can read our full Behaviour for Successful Learning Policy here.
+We are currently reviewing our full Behaviour for Successful Learning Policy.

 We want our academy to be an environment which is safe, supportive and free from intimidation.
 We actively promote a culture of awareness, tolerance and inclusion where all forms of bullying are seen as unacceptable.
 Please also read our full Anti-bullying Policy for further advice and information.

 Our aim is to foster a sense of responsibility, a joy of learning and to create, therefore, a community where learning is felt to be important and crucial to securing well-being and increased life chances.
 Attendance is a safeguarding issue – the health, safety and wellbeing of students is paramount.
 Academy staff work closely with link agencies to ensure maximum attendance and therefore achievement for all students.
 Please see our Safeguarding Policy.

 Students are expected to be responsible and independent.
 Except where there are exceptional circumstances they are personally responsible for maintaining good attendance.
 This applies to attendance to lessons.
 Arriving in school and not attending lessons does not constitute good attendance.
 Good attendance also means good punctuality.

 We believe that strong links and effective communication with parents/carers is vital to ensure a child’s good attendance at the academy.

 You can read our full Attendance Policy and please contact the academy if you would like any advice or support regarding your child’s attendance.